naitsok/tcr-pmhc/submission/README.md

 # Trituration

-Our team is from ... and we think proteins are cool 🙌
+Our team is from Russia and Finland.
+And we think bioinformatic is cool!

 ### Project Description
 We are working on the `tcr-pmhc` challenge.